wildDziu/ominimo-task/README.md

 ### 2. Navigate to the Project Directory

 After unpacking the archive, open a terminal and navigate to the directory where the `docker-compose.yml` file is located.
 For example, if you extracted the project to your `Downloads` folder, you would run the following command:

 ```bash
 cd ~/Downloads/ominimo-task
 ```

+### 3. Set Up Environment Variables

+Create a copy of the example environment file: bashCopycp .env.example .env
+Open the .env file in your preferred text editor and configure any necessary environment variables for your setup.

-### 3. Start the Docker Containers
+### 4. Start the Docker Containers

 Once in the project directory, you can bring up the Docker containers by running: